asifhussain-datascientist/Walmart_Sales_Data_Analysis/README.md

 - Which customer type buys the most?
 - What is the gender distribution among customers?
 - Which time of day do customers give the most ratings?
-- Which day of the week has the best average ratings?
+- Which day of the week has the best average ratings per branch?

 ## Revenue and Profit Calculations
 - **COGS** = unit_price × quantity